PLOS/Dockerfiles/README.md

 * Start stack: `./nv stack ned_lb_scale`
 * Run more NED instances: `./nv stack ned_lb_scale scale nedapi=4`
-* Run `journalctl -f` on host to watch haproxy log to see its spanning requests to different containers (not sure if this still works)
 * Visit NED proxy at http://localhost:8880/v1/service/config while watching that log is spanning requests
 * You can see proxy stats at http://localhost:1936/ but it wont be accurate since scaling restarts haproxy which reset the values to 0